Robert S. Purser

 In 2000 I retired from full-time teaching at Bellevue Community College to have more time for travel and studio work.
 I still teach two quarters each year.
 My favorite is an interdisciplinary class that combines the history of modern furniture with design and architecture history.

-In 1983 I married Carolyn (a second marriage for both of us).
-She is a graphic designer (graduated from the University of Washington in painting) and a second generation Swede.
-We share interest in architecture education, both working extensively with the Seattle Architectural Foundation.
-I have led architectural tours fort the past 15 years and written a few.
-Both of us are very active in the organization, Northwest Designer Craftsmen.
-We also both share a great love for the Nordic countries and belong to a Swedish lodge.
-In recent years we have taken several groups to the Nordic countries to gain a greater appreciation of the fabulous design there.
+In 1983 I married Carolyn Voorhees (a second marriage for both of us).
+She was a graphic designer (graduated from the University of Washington in painting) and a second generation Swede.
+We shared interest in architecture education, both working extensively with the Seattle Architectural Foundation.
+Both of us led architectural tours for the past 15 years and wrote a few.
+We were also very active in the organization, Northwest Designer Craftsmen.
+Carolyn did the newsletter for four years.
+As we both shared a great love for the Nordic countries we joined a Swedish lodge that met in Upper Preston and in recent years took several groups to the Nordic countries to gain a greater appreciation of the fabulous design there.
+In 2007, on our 24th anniversary Carolyn suddenly passed on.